northshorewc/ccr2016/docs/index.md

 **Other Monitoring Results**

-The following monitoring results for disinfection by-products and unregulated volatile organic carbons were assigned to the NSWC in the past.
+The NSWC was required to monitor for disinfection by-products in the past.
 Due to a change in monitoring responsibilities, these contaminants are now monitored by each member utility.

 *Disinfection By-Products*